Charlotte Howard, Ph.D., Licensed Psychologist

 Couples counseling and group therapy are ways of addressing in real time the emotions that come up in relationships and how we respond to these feelings in ways that serve us and ways that don’t.

 Group is 90 minutes a week in a group of 10–12 people exploring feelings in relationship.
 In group we observe the nuances of how people relate to each other and then understand how these subtleties cause and maintain their problematic patterns in relationships.
 Members begin deeply understanding who they are in relationships, which allows greater flexibility, awareness, and choice.
 Exploring how we feel with, and respond to, others exposes where we need healing of past wounds and no-longer-effective coping strategies, and reveals the way to healthy connections, self-care, and a sense of meaning.

 In Couple’s work, couples speak honestly about their feelings in the relationship.
 They are able to understand and address the sources of pain while learning to effectively nurture the seeds of potential.
 As their communication patterns change, they often find the real compassion and understanding that they have been longing for from each other.
 Couples are often surprised by how quickly they can return to love and commitment with the right support making adjustments to key outer and inner aspects of their relationship.

-- One of only 14 psychologists in Austin who is a Certified Group Psychotherapist (as of 12/1/2012).
+- One of the few Austin psychologists who is a Certified Group Psychotherapist.